 Ultimate Reconciliation – A Look Back at History

 Although the doctrine of ultimate reconciliation has been championed by a variety of individuals down through history, there are two that stand out.
-The first is Origen of Alexandria (185-254 A.D.).
+The first is Origen of Alexandria (AD 185-254).
 The African theologian, who took an allegorical approach to Scripture and was heavily influenced by Greek philosophy, did not believe in the eternal suffering of sinners in hell.
 For Origen, all created beings, even demons and the devil, would eventually achieve salvation, no matter how long it took in the current life or in the life to come.
-He reasoned that because God’s love is so powerful, it will eventually soften even the hardest heart.
+He reasoned that, because God’s love is so powerful, it will eventually soften even the hardest heart.
 This thought is echoed by Bell who says, “No one can resist God’s pursuit forever because God’s love will eventually melt even the hardest hearts” (p.
 108).

-Origen saw the church as the great “school of souls” in which erring pupils are instructed and disciplined, but for those who do not choose God in this life, they would continue their ‘tutelage’ in the next through an atoning and sanctifying process of purging fire.
+Origen saw the church as the great “school of souls” in which erring pupils are instructed and disciplined, but those who do not choose God in this life, would continue their “tutelage” in the next through an atoning and sanctifying process of purging fire.
 Origen believed that hell cannot be permanent for any soul because God could not abandon any creature.
 Since God respects human freedom, the process of winning over His created beings may take a long time in some cases, but God’s love, Origen believed, will ultimately triumph.
 Or as Rob Bell puts it, love wins.

-Origen’s restoration of all beings, known as apokatastasis, is the Greek word used in Acts 3:21 for ‘restoration, and can be traced back to the Greek philosopher Heraclitus, who stated that “the beginning and end are common.”
-Origen’s belief in ultimate reconciliation was eventually refuted by Augustine and condemned in 543 A.D. in a council at Constantinople.
+Origen’s restoration of all beings is known as apokatastasis, the Greek word used in Acts 3:21 for “restoration,” and can be traced back to the Greek philosopher Heraclitus, who stated that “the beginning and end are common.”
+Origen’s belief in ultimate reconciliation was eventually refuted by Augustine and condemned in AD 543 in a council at Constantinople.

-But Socinus went further and said that some of God’s attributes (e.g. His omniscience, immutability, etc.) were optional and not necessary, meaning He didn't have to manifest them if He chose not to.
+But Socinus went further and said that some of God’s attributes (e.g., His omniscience, immutability, etc.) were optional and not necessary, meaning He didn’t have to manifest them if He chose not to.
 Socinus claimed that God’s justice was optional, but His mercy is mandatory.
-In other words, God always had to be merciful, but He didn't always have to be just toward offenses committed against Him.
-Therefore, the logic of Socinus progressed as follows: if God's justice is optional, but His mercy is mandatory, and if God loves all the world and Christ died for everyone who would ever live, then all people will be saved by God.
+In other words, God always had to be merciful, but He didn’t always have to be just toward offenses committed against Him.
+Therefore, the logic of Socinus progressed as follows: if God’s justice is optional, but His mercy is mandatory, and if God loves all the world and Christ died for everyone who would ever live, then all people will be saved by God.
 In this respect, Socinus and his nephew were Universalists.

-Both Origen and Socinus’ teaching preceded Rob Bell by centuries, but the text contained in Love Wins echoes their conclusions perfectly.
+Both Origen’s and Socinus’s teaching preceded Rob Bell by centuries, but the text contained in Love Wins echoes their conclusions perfectly.
 The question becomes, then, how can such a thing occur from a practical standpoint?
 How can all souls be reconciled to God?
 This is where Bell and his predecessors greatly err in their theology; they misunderstand and misconstrue the Scripture’s teachings on God’s mercy and His justice.